If you’re planning to drive up the coast this winter there may be more needed than just a driving buddy and a full tank of gas.

 7. CHECK THE WEATHER AND ROAD CLOSURES BEFORE YOU GO

 Now that your car is ready for that next rainy weather road trip all that is needed to do is to click here for Northern California’s Severe Weather Summary Page before you leave to check for road conditions along the way.
+You can also check the forecast at US National Weather Service Eureka California and road conditions at http://

 These are just a few tips and tricks to keep you safe during wet and rainy weather.
 For more emergency information while staying at Sea Ranch be sure to visit our Emergency Information and Tips page on our website.